-The teachers' questionnaire was emailed to 2085 schools and colleges offering OCR mathematics qualifications.
-179 schools responded; a response rate of 8.6%.
-Responses were received from a range of different school types, although they were not representative of the proportions of each school type found nationally.
+The teachers' questionnaire was emailed to 2,085 schools and colleges offering OCR A level Mathematics qualifications.
+One hundred and seventy-nine schools responded; a response rate of 8.6 per cent.
+Responses were received from a range of different school types (see Table 1), although they were not representative of the proportions of each school type found nationally.

-Table 1 Institution types within the questionnaire sample
+Table 1: Institution types within the questionnaire sample

-Institution type Count % of
+Institution type Count Percentage of responses

-responses

 Comprehensive 79 44.4

 FE Institution 19 10.7

 Independent 34 19.1

 Secondary Selective 16 9.0

-Sixth Form College 16 9.0 Other (please specify) 14 7.9
+Sixth Form College 16 9.0

+Other (please specify) 14 7.9

 The employer questionnaire was sent out to 143 employers.
-Thirty-five employers responded; a response rate of 24.5%.
-The majority (54%) came from businesses that employed more than 250 employees, and they represented a wide range of employment sectors.
+Thirty-five employers responded; a response rate of 24.5 per cent.
+The majority (54 per cent) came from businesses that employed more than 250 employees, and they represented a wide range of employment sectors.